hneemann/yagi/README.md

 hard to maintain.
 Using the empty interface and throwing away all the compilers type checking is also not a good idea.
 Or you can rewrite the code with the empty interface and implement a wrapper for each type which does all the boxing and unboxing from and to the empty interface.
 Also an error prone work.

+Thinking about generics in a language like Go I came to the conclusion that there are only two possible solutions:
+The C++ template approach: Copy the code for each type (and let the linker remove identical copies) or the Java boxing and unboxing approach.

+But keep in mind: Which approach is best to use is not a decision you can make in general for a language.
+It is a decision you have to make depending on the concrete problem you have to solve.

+So maybe it is sometimes better to replicate the code because it is a small amount, and sometimes its better to do all the boxing and unboxing to avoid the code bloat.

-What I would like to do is to keep my code nearly unchanged and generate implementations for other types based on the existing code.
+So what I would like to do is to keep my code nearly unchanged and generate implementations for other types based on the existing code, in a way depending on the problem I have to solve.
-If this file is generated I can inspect it in detail if something goes wrong.
+If such a file is generated I can inspect it in detail if something goes wrong.
 If there is no other way I can also modify the file to fix a problem.
 This is not a good idea: The code is hard to maintain in the future!
-But it is possible if neccesary.
+But it is possible if necessary.

 ###Former work